ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 Daydream Support:

 It is possible to create a positional tracking app for daydream devices as well.
 Check out this video: https://www.youtube.com/watch?v=_yg4urvqoBQ.
-The project seems not to be public maybe the developer makes it public if enought people ask for it.
+More informations about the project can be found here: https://bitbucket.org/TobiasPott/noxp.morsvr/